Letters Testamentary Texas Attorneys in Houston Helping You Rightfully Execute an Estate

 When a loved one passes away, the executor is responsible for gathering the person’s property and distributing any assets and belongings to the beneficiaries of the estate through the probate process.

 Before this can happen, however, the executor must file a Letter Testamentary.
 A Letter Testamentary allows the executor to petition the court to provide they have been named executor of the will and, as such, gain legal authority to proceed with administering the estate as designated in the will.

 Part of this is related to the process of executing a will, as all wills must go through the probate process first.

-Why Do I Need a Letter Testamentary?
+Why Do I Need to Obtain Letters Testamentary?

 As an executor of an estate, you will need a Letter Testamentary.
 A Letter Testamentary is a legal document that the probate court uses to give an executor official authority to act as a fiduciary on behalf of a decedent’s estate.

 Alternatively, in Texas, if a deceased loved one does not have a will, you cannot use a Letter Testamentary to execute the estate.
-If you have an interest in managing and executing your loved one’s estate when they died without a will, and you are a legal heir, our probate attorneys with The Hatchett Law Firm can instead help you:
+If you have an interest in managing and executing your loved one’s estate when they died without a will, and you are a legal heir, our probate attorneys with The Hatchett Law Firm, PLLC can instead help you:

 - File a Determination of Heirship to legally approve you’re a rightful heir of the decedent

 - Apply for a Letter of Administration, which is used when a decedent does not have a will and serves as a legal document to grant an individual permission to access and manage an estate